detailyang/cas-ldap/README.md

 # CAS-LDAP

 A component for support ldap protocol ([RFC 4511](https://tools.ietf.org/html/rfc4511)) integrated with [CAS](https://github.com/detailyang/cas-server).
-CAS-LDAP can be used to integrate with software which supoort ldap such as  gitlab、jira、confluence、jenkins、gerrit, vpn device, phabricator, grafana. check these [configuration](https://github.com/detailyang/cas-ldap/tree/master/docs/images), you will find configuration.
+CAS-LDAP can be used to integrate with software which supoort ldap such as  gitlab、jira、confluence、jenkins、gerrit, vpn device, phabricator, grafana. check these [configuration](https://github.com/detailyang/cas-ldap/tree/master/docs/images), you will find the configuration.

 [![Node.js version support][shield-node]](#)